Notselwyn/NEAT-Car-Racing/README.md

 4,5.
 Get value a value 1, 0, -1, based on the net given in step 4,1.

 4,5,1.
-The input for the net are 100 nodes, gained in the following way:
+The input for the net is 100 nodes, gained in the following way:

 4,5,2. **rotate_array()** gets called.